Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 Error: "There are at least two blocks with same name: Build Go project"
 ```

-Semaphore assigns its own unique names to nameless `blocks` items, which are
+Semaphore assigns its own unique names to nameless `blocks`, which are
 displayed in the Semaphore 2.0 UI.

 ### dependencies in blocks